sourabhakula/nyc-rideshare-strategy/README.md

 ## About

-Built by Sai Sourabh Akula, a Business Data Analyst with 5+ years of experience in fraud detection analytics at Unum.
+By  Sai Sourabh Akula, a Business Data Analyst with 5 years of experience in fraud detection analytics at Unum.
 MS in Information Systems, University of North Texas.

 This project was built to demonstrate full-cycle analytical thinking: from a real observation (a frustrating airport wait), to a structured business question, to SQL implementation, to stakeholder-specific visualization, to documented findings with business recommendations.